-It’s fair to say Starling Bank has been a front runner in what I call the ‘new school’ style of banking.
+It’s fair to say Starling Bank has been a front runner in what I call the ‘new school’ style of banking for a little while.

-The sheer number of awards alone justifies this comprehensive Starling bank review.
+The sheer number of awards alone has promoted me to create this comprehensive Starling bank review.

 Having won the best bank award 3 years in a row, as well as the best current account award.

 This begs the question, is it really the best bank in the Uk?